microsoft/azure-health-data-services-workshop/Challenge-03/Readme.md

 + Understand how to track and compare bulk FHIR imports

 ### Azure API for FHIR, FHIR-Proxy, and FHIR-Bulk Loader Relationship
-The open-source [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) tool is an Azure component designed to expedite bulk data import into Azure API for FHIR.
-The operation requires the user to upload FHIR data to Azure blob storage, from where FHIR-Bulk Loader automatically loads the data for persistence in Azure API for FHIR.
-FHIR-Bulk Loader works by making API calls to Azure API for FHIR - either directly or via FHIR-Proxy.
-The main use case for FHIR-Proxy with FHIR-Bulk Loader is FHIR-Proxy's enhanced capabilities in authorization and consent.
-For the remainder of this challenge, we assume you are using FHIR-Bulk Loader connected directly to Azure API for FHIR (bypassing FHIR-Proxy).
+The open-source [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) tool is an Azure component made to ease the process of bulk data import into Azure API for FHIR.
+The operation simply requires the user to upload FHIR data to Azure blob storage, and from there the FHIR-Bulk Loader automatically loads the data for persistence in Azure API for FHIR.
+FHIR-Bulk Loader works by making API calls to Azure API for FHIR - either directly to an Azure API for FHIR endpoint or via FHIR-Proxy.
+The main reason for sending API calls through FHIR-Proxy would be for its data input filtering capabilities.
+In this challenge, however, we will be working with FHIR-Bulk Loader directly connected to Azure API for FHIR (bypassing FHIR-Proxy).

 Below is a component view of Azure API for FHIR with FHIR-Bulk Loader and FHIR-Proxy.